gnolang/gno/gno.land/cmd/gnoweb/pages/HOME.md

 ## An interpretation of the Golang (Go) programming language for advanced developers and intrepid pioneers to build succinct, composable smart contracts for social coordination.

-If you’re concerned about information censorship and want to contribute to the #GnoWorldOrder, follow our socials to find out how
+If you’re concerned about information censorship and want to contribute to the #GnoWorldOrder, follow our socials to find out how.

 Gno.land is in building mode.
 If you want to help lay the foundations of a fairer and freer world through innovative ideas and exceptional code, join us today.